deepskies/DeepAstroUDA/README.md

 <br>

 ### Requirements
-This code was developed using Pytorch ....
+This code was developed using Pytorch.
 The poetry.lock file lists all Python libraries that your notebooks will need, and they can be installed using the following command:
 ```
 python3 -m poetry shell
 ```